machado-lab/Multiple-species-animal-movements-network-properties-disease-dynamic-and-the-impact-of-targeted/README.md

 > the following code is in fact in R language and is available to everyone, if you want to use please cite the manuscript preprint avaliable here [preprint avaliable here](https://arxiv.org/abs/2107.10108?context=q-bio).

-## load the necessary packages
+## Load the necessary packages
 ```
 if(!require(igraph)){install.packages("igraph")};library(igraph)
 if(!require(tidyverse)){install.packages("tidyverse")};library(tidyverse)
 if(!require(SimInf)){install.packages("SimInf")};library(SimInf)
 ```
 ## Creates a function to run the model and the desfragmetation of the model
-the following code uses the tidyverse [tidyverse](https://github.com/tidyverse/tidyverse) package and uses the [SimInf](https://github.com/stewid/SimInf) framkework you can visit their repositories for more information about it.
+the following code uses the [tidyverse](https://github.com/tidyverse/tidyverse) package and uses the [SimInf](https://github.com/stewid/SimInf) framkework you can visit their repositories for more information about it.

 ```r
 nico_sier_granjas_random_fun <- function(sim.number = NA,